Are Rhubarb Leaves Really Toxic?

 Like most people in the Midwest, I really look forward to spring.
 After all, there’s a lot to love: warm temperatures, blooming plants and—my personal favorite—spring produce.

-One of the most iconic spring fruits (well, technically it’s a vegetable, but we use it like a fruit) is rhubarb.
-The pretty pink stalks are a delicious addition to pies, muffins, jams and more.
-(These rhubarb recipes are ready for spring!)
+One of the most iconic spring fruits (well, rhubarb is a vegetable, but we use it like a fruit) is rhubarb.
+The pretty pink stalks are a delicious addition to pies, muffins, jams and other rhubarb recipes.

 However, rhubarb has a little bit of a shady side.
 I was always warned to stay away from rhubarb leaves because they’re poisonous.
 But is the rumor true?
 Here’s what we found.